I still get quite a few curious tweets, Facebook comments, e-mails and Instagram reactions about this.

-I don’t remember HOW “rabbit” came into the equation, but it seemed harmless enough, especially if I lost interest in tweeting like so many people do within their first year.
+It seemed harmless enough — silly but harmless, especially if I lost interest in tweeting like so many people do within their first year.

 So, my reasoning was simple: if I couldn’t be a Leprechaun Prince, a Leprechaun Rabbit I would be …

 “Remove the space, Dear’st,” MiLady suggested, “Make it one word.”

 It took a lot of thinking before we reasoned to remove a vowel rather than a consonant

 So what began as Leprechaun Rabbit became “Leprchaunrabbit” with a small “L”